-Competing music services like Deezer, Tidal, and most recently Amazon Music, take a different approach to high-quality audio.
+Competing music services like Deezer, Tidal, and, most recently, Amazon Music, take a different approach to high-quality audio.
 They tout the sonic benefits of their lossless and hi-res FLAC files (available in their more expensive optional subscription tiers), which they claim are an improvement on any lossy formats, including AAC, regardless of how those AAC files were created.
 Is there a difference?
 You’ll have to give them all a listen with proper hardware to find out.

 There are two ways to get signed up for Apple Music.
 Assuming you’re running a version of iOS newer than 8.4, you can just open the Music app.
 Android users can download Apple Music for Android.
-If you aren’t automatically prompted to sign up, tap on the For You tab at the bottom of the app, and you should see the option to join.
+If you aren’t automatically prompted to sign up, tap on the Listen Now tab at the bottom of the app, and you should see the option to join.
 The other way is via the separate iTunes Store app.
 At the very bottom of the Music tab, you’ll see a section called Music Quick Links.
 The first link is usually a trial offer for Apple Music.

 Regardless of which way you do it, follow the instructions to set up a family or individual account.
 If you want to share your music from iTunes on your PC or Mac, you’ll also need to make sure your version of iTunes is 12.2 or later.
-If you’re running Mac OS Catalina, make sure that you have the new Apple Music app installed on your machine.
+If you’re running Mac OS Big Sur, make sure that you have the new Apple Music app installed on your machine.

 On iOS or tvOS devices, you’ll use the Music app to access Apple Music streaming.